Menander II: Time of reign

 Bopearachchi has suggested that Menander II reigned c.
-90–85 BC, whereas R. C. Senior has suggested c.
+90–85 BC, where as R. C. Senior has suggested c.
 65 BC.
-In that case, Menander II ruled remaining Indo-Greek territories in Gandhara after the invasion of Maues.
+In that case, Menander II ruled remaining Indo-Greek territories in Gandhara after the invasion and establishment of the Indo-Scythian king maues, who initiated a major shift in politicial power in the region.

 Relations to other kings

-Menander II Dikaios may have belonged to the dynasty of Menander I Soter, the greatest of the Indo-Greek kings.
+Menander II may have belonged to the dynasty of Menander I Soter, the greatest of the Indo-Greek kings.
 It was long believed that there was only one king named Menander (see discussion under Menander I) as their portraits were rather similar and Menander II seems to have been a devout Buddhist, just as Menander I was, according to the ancient Buddhist scripture the Milindapanha.

 On the other hand, the name Menander could well have been popular in the Indo-Greek kingdom, and the coins of Menander II are not very like those of Menander I nor of those other kings (such as Strato I) who are believed to have belonged to his dynasty.
 R. C. Senior links Menander II with the Indo-Greek king Amyntas, with whom he shares several monograms and also facial features such as a pointed nose and receding chin.
 He also suggests a close relation to the semi-Scythian king Artemidorus, son of Maues, since their coins use similar types and are often found together.

 There is a small possibility that Menander II, rather than Menander I, is actually the Buddhist Greek king referred to in the Milinda Panha.
 This point is unsolved however, since Greek sources (Plutarch (Praec. reip. ger.
 28, 6)) relate that the great conqueror Menander I is the one who received the honour of burial in what could be interpreted as Buddhist stupas.

 More likely, Menander I may indeed have first supported Buddhism, like the other Indo-Greek kings, and was probably the protagonist of the Milindapanha, on account of his described fame, whereas Menander II, a minor king, may have wholeheartedly embraced Buddhism, as exemplified by his coins.